Portsmouth

 The marina provides fully serviced pontoon berths ranging in length from 8 to 18m.
 There are also over 150 metres of alongside berthing available.
 The marina enjoys one of the deepest water basins in southern England with the capacity to take vessels up to 4 m draft.

 Royal Clarence Waterside & Marina has 150 fully serviced berths in an extremely sheltered position inside the harbour.
-The marina benefits from contemporary toilets, showers, laundry and visitors lounge, right next to the pontoons.
+The marina benefits from contemporary toilets, showers, laundry, wi-fi and a customer lounge.
 VHF Ch 80, Call Sign ‘Royal Clarence Marina’.

 Contact: Royal Clarence Waterside & Marina, Weevil Lane, Gosport, PO12 1AX.
 Tel: 02392 523523.
 Email: royalclarence@aquavista.com